by Todd Walker

 In a nutshell…

-Doing the stuff of survival takes action.
+Doing the stuff of self-reliance and preparedness takes action.
 Non-living things, like a rock or water, do not take action to exist.
 The matter they are made of will always exist and can’t be destroyed.
 Living things, on the other hand, have to take self-directed actions to sustain life and survive.

 These life-sustaining actions (Doing the Stuff) take practice.